hanneshapke/pyzillow/docs/getting_started.rst

 Obtain an API key (Zillow Web Service Identifier)
 ***************************************************
 You need an API key from Zillow to request data from the Zillow API.
 You can apply for an API key by following these instructions: `<https://www.zillow.com/howto/api/APIOverview.htm>`_.
-Zillow refers to an API key as 'Zillow Web Service Identifier'.
+Zillow calls API keys 'Zillow Web Service Identifier'.

 Initialize the API
 ******************